 Description: Many supported students require an environment in which they can concentrate without outside stimuli for distraction.

 Considerations: In general, students are responsible for finding a suitable space in their home or alternative to write.
-It may be worth considering that many students with disabilities will find it difficult to find somewhere to write an exam in an environment which mitigates the functional impact of their disability -sustained attention, anxiety, ergonomic, etc. Alternate forms of assessment may be warranted to ensure that students are tested in a way that accounts for that.
-That may mean that face-to-face invigilation with DALS is required.
+It may be worth considering that many students with disabilities will find it difficult to find somewhere to write an exam in an environment which mitigates the functional impact of their disability -sustained attention, anxiety, ergonomic, etc. DALS can provide distraction-reduced testing environments for students, if needed.

 Students requiring in-person supports